 Written by Dr Celia Mill, archive research project manager.

-It has long been known that Bishop Beilby Porteus’ father owned a plantation in Virginia before moving the family to England and continuing to profit from the estate as an absentee landlord.
+It has long been known that Bishop Beilby Porteus’s father owned a plantation in Virginia before moving the family to England and continuing to profit from the estate as an absentee landlord.

 Through trading arrangements between the Royal African Company and the London tobacco importers, in Virginia, unlike the West Indies, only the elite planters had access to enslaved African labour.
 By the 1690s, their workforce was nearly all made up of enslaved Africans, whereas up to forty percent of workers for ordinary planters by the end of the century were still white servants.

 Edward Porteus played a role in the trafficking of enslaved Africans.
-In 1685 and 1686, Captain Marmaduke Goodhand of the Speedwell is ordered to sail to James Island (now Kunta Kinteh Island in the Gambia river, Africa), and collect two hundred enslaved Africans.
+In 1685 and 1686, Captain Marmaduke Goodhand of the Speedwell is ordered to sail to James Island (now Kunta Kinteh Island in the Gambia river, Africa), and collect 200 enslaved Africans.
 He was instructed to take them to Maryland and Virginia respectively.
-Edward was listed as one of the men to whom they should be delivered and was therefore clearly in a position to buy trafficked Africans to work his own land.
+Edward was listed as one of the men to whom they should be delivered and was therefore clearly well placed to buy trafficked Africans to work his own land.